kkdt/packer-virtualbox/README.md

 1. virtualbox.pkrvars.hcl - VirtualBox settings

 Using [Packer HCL Variables][packer-variables] hierarchy, the user can override Packer variables using configuration overrides - logically grouped Packer HCL files to build a version-controlled virtual machine.
-Pass in the `--conigs` option followed by the full path to the directory containing one or more of the HCL configuration files listed above.
+Pass in the `--configs` option followed by the full path to the directory containing one or more of the HCL configuration files listed above.

 ## Build